PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 1. Monitor the status of the incident, and notify the IC if/when the incident escalates in severity level.

-1. Be prepared to page other people as directed by the Incident Commander.

-1. Provide regular status updates in Slack (roughly every 30mins) to the executive team, giving an executive summary of the current status.
-Keep it short and to the point, and use @here.

 1. Follow instructions from the Incident Commander.

 1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).